fpfuetsch/MMM-GitHub-Monitor/README.md

 ]
 ```
 ### Update
-Navigate to the folder of the this module in the `/modules` folder and get the latest version using the command `git pull`.
+Navigate to the folder of the module in the `/modules` folder and get the latest version using the command `git pull`.